A figure-of-merit-based framework to evaluate photovoltaic materials: Results and discussion

-Some of the considered absorbers fall in the low FOM region ($\Gamma_\mathrm{PV} < 0.001$).
-Among them, the record efficiency of AgBiS$_2$ seems difficult to increase without improving the bulk properties of the absorber, a factor that may slow down the rapid progress AgBiS$_2$ solar cells have experienced in recent years.~\cite{Wang2022c} The chemically related NaBiS$_2$ shows significantly less promise as a PV absorber due to its lower FOM.
-SnS has about the same FOM value as NaBiS$_2$ but it seems to already have reached its (low) efficiency limit, possibly due to its longer development history.
-The figure of merit of the recently proposed antiperovskite Ag$_3$SI is still so low ($ < \SI{e-7}{}$) that even a perfect device structure and perfect interfaces would not help this absorber reach meaningful efficiencies.
-SbSI lies in the inaccessible region (although within error bar of $\eta_\mathrm{\Gamma,sq}$).
-This may partially be due to its mesoporous cell architecture, for which the $\eta_\mathrm{\Gamma,sq}$ efficiency limit does not strictly apply.~\cite{crovettoPhenomenologicalFigureMerit2024}
+Among the absorbers that fall in the low FOM region ($\Gamma_\mathrm{PV} < 0.001$) two cases are particularly instructive.
+SnS has a long history of PV-related work, but its FOM is still below \SI{e-4}{}, indicating that its efficiency can't be improved much further without acting on its bulk properties, and that its prospects as a high-efficiency PV absorber are questionable.
+Second, the figure of merit of the recently proposed antiperovskite Ag$_3$SI is still so low ($ < \SI{e-7}{}$) that even a perfect device structure and perfect interfaces would not help this absorber reach meaningful efficiencies at this stage of bulk material quality.

+Overall, the data in Fig.~\ref{fig:fom_real_materials} offer an intriguing insight: The experimental material quality of newly synthesized PV materials depends strongly on the material itself, but only weakly on accumulated experience on that specific material.
+Experience plays a bigger role later, in the processes of improving efficiencies and of increasing the FOM of an emerging material to the level of the best PV absorbers.
+In fact, the four materials in our dataset with 10 publications or less (\ce{Ag3SI}, \ce{Sn2SbS2I3}, \ce{NaBiS2} and \ce{BaCd2P2}) have figures of merit spanning all the way from \SI{e-8}{} (\ce{Ag3SI}) to \SI{2e-2}{} (\ce{BaCd2P2}).
+These findings suggest that, in the very early development stages of novel PV materials, a research strategy based on diversification and rapid experimental screening may be more effective than a strategy focusing on detailed investigation of fewer materials.